Do I Qualify?

 Nevada

 Recreational marijuana became legal in Nevada in 2017, allowing adults 21 and older to purchase and consume cannabis for personal use.
-Previously, Nevada had legalized medical marijuana in 2000, and Nevada had reciprocity with all states.
+Previously, Nevada had legalized medical marijuana in 2000, and Nevada had medical marijuana reciprocity with all states.

 Why You Should Get Your Medical Marijuana Card